What is Security by Design?

 Provide SBOMs

-Software vendors should provide users with a list of the proprietary and third-party software components, libraries, and tools they used to develop software.
-This list—which can be generated via an agentless SBOM scanner—enables easy vulnerability resolution.
+Software vendors should provide users with a list of the proprietary and third-party software components, libraries, and tools they used to develop software, often utilizing the three key formats of SPDX, CycloneDX, and SWID.
+This list, which can be generated via an agentless SBOM scanner, enables easy vulnerability resolution.

 Eliminate default passwords